Asset Protection Strategy Analysis

 It is common financial sense to make wealth less visible by leveraging the most appropriate asset protection tactics.
 They could range from establishing an irrevocable trust to maintaining several kinds of retirement accounts.
 On the other hand, a paid-off mortgage creates the equity worth going after in litigation.
 Also, the funds you used for paying it off could have been invested and yielded a return higher than the mortgage interest rate.

 Take action now.
 Once you sense you might need to shield your assets, it will be too late.
 The legal system will interpret your activities to conceal assets as “fraudulent transfer.”
 Given digital technology, it is easy to track the details of those financial transactions.

 It is sound financial prudence to assume that you personally and/or your business will bump up against a legal action.
 You son, who is driving your car, could be judged to have caused a fatal accident.
 Your home improvement franchise is sued for alleged personal injury to another.

-You must take the steps to protect your assets right now.
+First you must know how to protect your assets.
+Then you must take action now.
 The situation is urgent.

 3. Insurance Isn’t Enough